Can I still hire a doula during the current pandemic?

 Yes!
 Many doulas are prepared to offer a combination of in-person and remote video support.
 Ask doulas about their plans during COVID-19 and how you can have a supported birth while hospital restrictions are in place.

 Ask doulas about their plans during COVID-19 and how you can have a supported birth while hospital restrictions are in place.

 Where can I find the most recent research and information about SARS-CoV-2 and COVID-19 in relation to pregnancy and birth?

 Can doulas join their clients while hospital restrictions are in place due to COVID-19?

 It depends on the location of your birth and how local staff decide to manage labor support.
 Doulas are evidence-based essential non-medical care team members, statistically proven to improve health outcomes, but some hospitals are limiting access to support people for laboring people.
 You may be limited to 1 support person once admitted to the hospital.
-To view and share our OBBF statement on Doulas as Essential, recently submitted to CA Governor Gavin Newsom, click here.
+I encourage you to call your provider and inquire about current policy as well as express your desire to have your doula in attendance.
+To view and share the OBBF statement on Doulas as Essential, recently submitted to CA Governor Gavin Newsom, click here.

 Additional questions?
 Please contact me to schedule a consult, or refer to the additional resources listed above.